Severe Weather Preparedness

 East Peoria currently has 14 outdoor early warning sirens.
 The five oldest sirens are the rotating style.
 The nine newest sirens are an omni-directional, stacked speaker style.
 All sirens have battery back-up systems and are activated by East Peoria Telecommunications Center personnel.

-Based on National Weather Service recommendations, the City of East Peoria follows a policy to ensure accurate warning siren activation.
-City personnel will closely monitor the National Weather Service storm warnings.
-Sirens will be activated only if East Peoria, Creve Coeur, Morton, Washington or Peoria is listed as a city in a storm's path.
+Sirens will be activated only if East Peoria, Creve Coeur, Morton, Washington or Peoria is listed as a City in a storm's path.
 In years past, sirens were activated if a storm was located anywhere in Tazewell County.
-East Peoria's policy will reduce the number of false alarms for city residents.
+East Peoria's policy reduces the number of false alarms for city residents.
 As a result, when East Peorians hear the sirens they will know a storm is approaching quickly and should take cover.

 All the sirens are tested on the first Tuesday of each month at 10 a.m., as long as Tazewell County is not under any severe weather advisory at that time.
 The monthly test consists of three parts: